""

-Access exceptional care for melanoma cancer at Montefiore Einstein Comprehensive Cancer Center.
-As one of the first NCI-designated cancer centers, for more than 50 years, we've been a leader in the research, diagnosis and treatment of over 200 types of cancer.
-We’re one of only a few cancer centers in the region to offer Interleukin-2 for the treatment of metastatic melanoma.
-We also provide immunotherapies and targeted therapies.
+Access exceptional care for melanoma at Montefiore Einstein Comprehensive Cancer Center.
+As one of the nation’s first National Cancer Institute (NCI)-designated cancer centers, we've been a leader in the research, diagnosis and treatment of over 200 types of cancer.
+We’re one of only a few cancer centers in the region to offer interleukin-2 (IL-2) for the treatment of metastatic melanoma.
+We also provide immunotherapies and targeted therapies, including the newly Food and Drug Administration (FDA)-approved cellular immunotherapy treatment, tumor-infiltrating lymphocyte (TIL) therapy.
 Patients also have the opportunity to participate in early-stage clinical trials where they can receive the latest treatments long before they are available anywhere else.

 Our cancer specialists and researchers are passionate about uncovering the latest diagnostic approaches and treatments that can improve outcomes.